Twocoolguy/BrickThrower/README.md

 # Need to do:
 Listen to this careful step by step on how to fix the issue with mobs not targetting you.
 1. Right before you throw the item, get the item that is in your hand and give it a special nbt flag that says it has been thrown (basically set its string to true).
+Also make it so the item that is being thrown is also given this flag.
 2. After this, it will throw the brick.
 Then one of two things happen.

 A. Item disappears: